tkzic/max8radio/README.md

 The first platform will be Max8 in Mac OS Catalina

 For progress reports and fun things to try check here: https://reactivemusic.net/?p=19995 - Or look at any recent posts about radio at that site.

+New Prototype using CubicSDR, max8sdr1.maxpat, and py3rigctl2.py  - https://reactivemusic.net/?p=20029

+So far, CubicSDR is the only stable program that will feed I/Q data into Max - with frequency control for a wide range of devices.
+Still looking for a more compact solution but its eluded us to this point.

 -------------------------------------------------------------------------------------------